-- The LBW Law will NOT apply in U9 (Open & girls) and girls' U11 matches. - The LBW Law shall apply in U11 Division 3 matches.
+- The LBW Law will NOT apply in any softball matches (i.e. U9 Open & girls, and U11 Open & girls). - The LBW Law shall apply in U11 Division 3 matches and in U11 girls' hardball.
 However umpires should mutually agree local terms on their application of LBW.
 The NHCDA Committee recommends that in Under 11 matches LBWs should only be given when a batsman is trapped on the crease and plumb in front of the wicket to a ball (which hasn't pitched outside the line of leg stump) which would have gone on to hit middle stump (or middle and off, or middle and leg).